 Welcome

 Calstock Parish is situated in south east Cornwall (UK), close to the Devon border.
-With a population of approximately 6000 and 3000 households, it comprises of a number of villages, the larger ones being St Ann’s Chapel, Gunnislake and Calstock.
+With a population of nearly 6000 and just over 3000 households, it comprises of a number of villages, the larger ones being St Ann’s Chapel, Gunnislake and Calstock.

-Much of the Parish is within the Tamar Valley Area of Outstanding Natural Beauty (AONB) and is also part of a UNESCO World Heritage site.
+Much of the Parish is within the Tamar Valley National Landscape and is also part of a UNESCO World Heritage site.

-A brief history of the Parish can be found on the Calstock History website.
-Which also hosts details of the Parish Archive.
+A brief history of the Parish and details of the Parish Archive can be found here.

 Latest News